Addressing Label Leakage in Knowledge Tracing Models: Experiments

-AKT-QM also have the same architecture as AKT\cite{akt}.
-We only adjust the strictly lower triangular attention mask of AKT (described in section~\ref{akt}).
-To prevent peeking into KCs of the same question in the KC-question sequence, we replace the strictly lower triangular mask with

-which masks any connection between the prediction value and any tuple $(q, c, r)$ in the expanded sequence.
-Thus preventing any possible data leakage.

-\section{Experiments}
+\section{\uppercase{Experiments}}

-As our focus is on models that utilize KCs, we chose datasets that have different KC related attributes such as KC cardinality, average KCs per question, and the number of unique KCs per question.
+As our focus is on models that utilize KCs, we chose datasets that have different KC related attributes such as KC cardinality, and the average KCs per question.
+We also list the number of unique KC groups in each dataset, where each group corresponds to the set of KCs belonging to a unique question.
 These attributes are shown in Table~\ref{tab:datasets}.
 Further, we discard all extra features and leave only KCs, questions, student identifiers and the order of interactions.
 We mainly use the following datasets:

 \begin{itemize} \item \textbf{ASSISTments2009}\footnote{ Can be fetched from \url{https://sites.google.com/site/assistmentsdata/home/}}: Collected from the ASSISTments online tutoring platform between 2009 and 2010.
 We use the skill-builder version only. \item \textbf{Riiid2020} \cite{riiid}: Collected from an AI tutor.
 It contains more than 100 million student interaction.
 We only take the first one million interaction from this dataset.
 Moreover, it's worth noting that the Riiid2020 dataset was utilized in a competition context, permitting the incorporation of additional features, which we have deliberately omitted to ensure a fair comparison. \item \textbf{Algebra2005} \cite{algebra05}: This data was part of the KDD Cup 2010 EDM Challenge.
 We only choose the data collected betweeen 2005-2006, titled "Algebra I 2005-2006". \item \textbf{Duolingo2018}\cite{duolingo18}: Collected using Duolingo, an online language-learning app.
 It contains around $6k$ learners on different languages.
 We choose only students with English background learning Spanish.
 Further, we choose word tokens as KCs.
 Note that a word might consists of multiple tokens. \end{itemize}